MorganDean464/JT67MOD-Shop/README.md

 # UPDATES

 ## June 29th and beyond...
-Any updates from this point won't be done until July 10th.
+Any updates from this point won't be done until....
+Ehhhh...
 We're in maintenance.

 ## June 23rd 2022
 **HEEEE-HO!!** After a few months of waiting, it is here!
 You can get one of these for $1,000 (1,000 frags/scores).
 This is the celebration of this came in: https://shopatlus.com/products/jack-frost-plushie